(303) 938-9474

 Read More...

-The Benefits of Probiotics for your Dog and Cat
+The Benefits of Cat and Dog Probiotics

-July 15, 2015 Cat Health, Dog Health
+July 15, 2015 Articles About Cat Health, Dog Health

 Cat and dogs have a digestive system that contains billions of bacteria that continually work to keep their digestion running smoothly.
 From time to time, your pet’s normal digestion may be interrupted, and she may benefit from a probiotic.
 Probiotics are live microorganisms that mimic those found naturally in the intestines.
 Probiotics can help maintain…